xiaoxiae/slama.dev/_posts/2023-02-23-gpu-computing.md

 #### Moore's law
 A law about the exponential increase of processing power, has many variants:
-- 1965: **number of transistors will double each year**
+- 1965: **number of transistors will double each year**,
-- 1975: every two years
+- 1975: every two years,
 - CPU performance will double every 18 months,
 - memory size four times every three years, etc.